benjaminangafua/Assignment/README.md

-Assignment in progress to make aregistration record and report card!
+Assignment in progress to make a registration record and report card!